Caalp/Direct3D-Game-Engine/README.md

 ## Goals by end of 2021
  I have listed features that I would like to add to my framework by end of 2021.

         1. Enable ImGui's docking feature.
+(Completed)
         2. Add shadow mapping and partical systems.
         3. Advance render graph system.
         4. Support for gamepads along with better input handling strategy.
         5. Serialization for creation of objects.
+(Under development in branch Shadows)
         6. Animation blending.
         7. Basic implementation of PhysX physics engine.